-I am pleased to present the proposed budget for the Woodfin Sanitary Water and Sewer District for the upcoming fiscal year 2023.
-This year's proposed budget addresses both revenue and expenditure issues that have resulted from or been exaggerated by the recent COVID-19 pandemic and associated economic turmoil.
+I am pleased to present the proposed budget for the Woodfin Sanitary Water and Sewer District for the upcoming fiscal year 2024.
+This year's proposed budget addresses both revenue and expenditure issues that have resulted from the COVID-19 pandemic and associated economic turmoil including high inflation.

-For fiscal year 2023, I have proposed an expenditure level of \$2,190,515.
-This is against projected available resources of \$5,386,400, leaving the District with a reserve fund level of \$3,195,885.
-This year's budget reconfigures the historical rate structure of "Inside District" and "Outside District" to better reflect District collection efforts relative to cost and difficulty of service.
-The new rate structure separates District service areas into four zones.
+For fiscal year 2024, I have proposed an expenditure level of \$2,359,846.
+This is against projected available resources of \$5,415,250, leaving the District with a reserve fund level of \$3,055,404.
+This year's budget follows the rate structure that separates District service areas into four zones as implemented in FY2023.
 The first zone boundaries are the former "Inside District" area and are unchanged.
 Zone two covers areas outside of District boundaries that receive water produced by the District but are subject to higher maintenance and operational costs such as pumping and electrical charges.
 Zone three covers areas outside of District boundaries that receive a majority of water repurchased for sale from the City of Asheville.
 Zone four covers largely undeveloped areas outside of District boundaries that have or will incur significant charges to service and maintain.
-Within all zones rates increase from FY 2022, depending on zone, anywhere from five to fourteen percent as a result of the tremendous levels of cost inflation the District has experienced in labor, parts and service; some materials used by the District have experienced inflation of over 20% annually.
-Most other District fees have been increased somewhat as well to address inflation issues.
+Within all zones rates increase from FY 2023, depending on zone, anywhere from five to ten percent as a result of the levels of cost inflation the District has experienced in labor, parts and service; some materials used by the District have experienced inflation of over 50% annually.
+Other District fees such as Tap, system reduction, and construction have also been raised to cover the increased cost associated with these services.

-For FY 2023, the District will again operate a pipe installation crew, which was severely hampered by personnel issues in FY 2022.
-A replacement loader for the District yard and pipe installation projects comprises the bulk of capital expenditures.
-For personnel, salaries will be increased by 5% across the board with some flexibility of increasing lower-paid positions somewhat higher; the tight labor market and rapid economic expansion has created enormous challenges in maintaining appropriate levels of personnel.
-One distribution tech operations position is anticipated to remain vacant for some or all of FY 2023 as a result of the difficulty in hiring qualified personnel.
+For FY 2024, The District is going to focus on upgrading the distribution system with pipe and valve replacement.
+The District will again operate a pipe installation crew, which was severely hampered by personnel issues in FY 2022 and FY 2023.
+Pipe replacement projects such as Squirrel Hill will be conducted.
+Equipment purchases including a new locator, and a construction compactor, to lessen the need for revisiting paving projects.
+For personnel, salaries will be increased by 5% across the board with some flexibility of increasing the scope of a distribution technician position, to a site foreman; A continuing tight labor market and rapid economic inflation has created challenges in maintaining appropriate levels of personnel.
+The cost of materials has increased to record levels.
+An open distribution tech operations position is anticipated to be filled during the first quarter of FY 2024.